Cross Connection Notices

-A cross connection is an arrangement of piping which could allow undesirable water, sewage, or chemical solutions to enter your drinking (potable) water system as a result of backflow.
+A cross-connection is an arrangement of piping that could allow undesirable water, sewage, or chemical solutions to enter your drinking (potable) water system as a result of backflow.
 Cross connections with potable piping systems have resulted in numerous cases of illness and even death.

 - Water main breaks or repairs occurring in the system at a point of lower elevation than your service point;

-- High water flow rates exerted on a water main due to fire fighting, hydrant flushing, large system demands or major piping breaks;
+- High water flow rates exerted on water main due to fire fighting, hydrant flushing, large system demands, or major piping breaks;

 - Booster pumps taking direct suction from potable water supply piping; or

 Whenever the drinking water supply system is directly connected to another piping system, a process that operates at higher system pressure, backpressure backflow can occur.
 Typical causes of backpressure backflow include: